-Some believe that God is accessible to the sinner, in the same way he is to believers who do his will, but that is not true, If I regard iniquity in my heart, the Lord will not hear me.
-(Psalm 66:18) We should be clear on this principle, "The Lord is far from the wicked but he heareth the prayer of the righteous.
+Some believe that God is accessible to the sinner, in the same way he is for believers who do his will, but that is not true, If I regard iniquity in my heart, the Lord will not hear me.
+(Psalm 66:18) We should be clear on this principle, The Lord is far from the wicked but he heareth the prayer of the righteous.
 (Proverbs 15:29) We will do well to remember that Sovereign God can do as he pleases.

 Falsehoods designed to delude

-Some believers mislead themselves that prayer puts God in a bind to tie his hands and make him do as they want not realizing that God must be true to himself, "My counsel shall stand, and I will do all my pleasure.
+Some believers mislead themselves that prayer puts God in a bind to tie his hands and make him do as they want not realizing that God must be true to himself, My counsel shall stand, and I will do all my pleasure.
 (Isaiah 46:10)

-Some believe that pray alone will reveal Gods will rather than study and commitment to the revealed will of God; his written word, "But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
+Some believe that pray alone will reveal Gods will rather than study and commitment to the revealed will of God; his written word, But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
 (Matthew 4:4)

-Some believe that prayer alone will sanctify the sinner but the Bible assures us that it is the work of the Holy Spirit through the word of God, "Sanctify them through thy truth: thy word is truth.
+Some believe that prayer alone will sanctify the sinner, but the Bible assures us that it is the work of the Holy Spirit through the word of God, Sanctify them through thy truth: thy word is truth.
 (John 17:17) All these falsehoods are dangerous and we should be alert to recognize the truth.